ProjectRemyx/Introduction-To-Spently/README.md

-# Spently
+# Introduction to Spently
-A site about Spently to solidify concepts in MERN.
+A site about who I am targeted towards Spently.
+This application is meant to solidify concepts using the MERN stack.